Hun Sen heir could get New York business reception after Cambodia succession

 Hun Manet, educated at Western institutions including the West Point military academy in the United States, would not want to be "owned lock stock and barrel" by another country, Osius said, a reference to Cambodia's close ties to US rival China.

-Cambodia's decision to allow China's navy to develop its naval base at Ream has upset Washington and neighbors worried it will give Beijing a new outpost near the contested South China Sea.
+Cambodia's decision to allow China's navy to develop its naval base at Ream has upset Washington and neighbours worried it will give Beijing a new outpost near the contested South China Sea.

 Osius said the US approach to Cambodia had been "punitive" and Washington should look for opportunities for dialogue.